libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 While WebRTC handles audio, video, and data traffic, we're just going to focus on the data aspect because that's the API leveraged in libp2p-webrtc.

 WebRTC is built directly into browsers, so using the API is straightforward.
-Peers connect via an `RTCPeerConnection` interface.
-Once connected, `RTCDataChannel`s can be added to the connection to send and receive binary data.
+Peers connect via an [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) interface.
+Once connected, [RTCDataChannels](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) can be added to the connection to send and receive binary data.

 Peers use external [STUN](https://datatracker.ietf.org/doc/html/rfc3489) servers to determine their public address and any router restrictions that prohibit peer-to-peer communications.
 In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers relay data between peers using a Signaling Channel.